stmilne/icdsHelp/docs/15_InstallingFromSource.md

 prepend_path('PKG_CONFIG_PATH', pathJoin(base,'lib64/pkgconfig'))
 ```

-To tell `module` where to find your custom modules,
+To tell the system where to find your custom modules,
 add this line to your `.bashrc` file:
 ```
 module use <module_directory>